 - 1. On the Wireless Network 2.4 GHz page, in the Network name field, specify your own name for the wireless network in the 2.4GHz band or leave the value suggested by the router. - 2.
 In the Password field, specify your own password for access to the wireless network or leave the value suggested by the router (WPS PIN of the device, see the barcode label). - 3.
+If the router is used as a Wi-Fi client, you can specify the same parameters of the wireless network as specified for the network to which you are connecting.
+To do this, click the USE button (available for the WISP Repeater and Repeater modes only). - 4.
 You can restore the parameters of the wireless network specified before resetting to factory defaults.
 To do this, click the RESTORE button.

-Figure 43.
+Figure 39.
 The page for configuring the wireless network.

-4. If you want to create an additional wireless network isolated from your LAN in the 2.4GHz band, select the Enable guest network checkbox (available for the 3G/LTE modem, Router, and WISP Repeater modes only).
+5. If you want to create an additional wireless network isolated from your LAN in the 2.4GHz band, select the Enable guest network checkbox (available for the 3G/LTE modem, Router, and WISP Repeater modes only).

-Figure 44.
+Figure 40.
 The page for configuring the wireless network.

-- 5. In the Network name field, specify your own name for the guest wireless network or leave the value suggested by the router. - 6.
-If you want to create a password for access to the guest wireless network, deselect the Open network checkbox and fill in the Password field. - 7.
-If you want to limit the bandwidth of the guest wireless network, select the Enable shaping checkbox and fill in the Shaping field. - 8.
-Click the NEXT button to continue or click the BACK button to specify other settings. - 9.
+- 6. In the Network name field, specify your own name for the guest wireless network or leave the value suggested by the router. - 7.
+If you want to create a password for access to the guest wireless network, deselect the Open network checkbox and fill in the Password field. - 8.
+If you want to limit the bandwidth of the guest wireless network, select the Enable shaping checkbox and fill in the Shaping field. - 9.
+Click the NEXT button to continue or click the BACK button to specify other settings. - 10.
 On the Wireless Network 5 GHz page, specify needed settings for the wireless network in the 5GHz band and click the NEXT button.